Option Pricing with Time-Varying Volatility Risk Aversion: The Model

-An important reason for allowing the variance risk ratio to be time-varying, is that it permits $h_{t}^{\ast}$ to depend on information provided by derivative prices.
-In conventional GARCH models, the conditional variance depends on lagged returns, such that $h_{t+1}\in\sigma(R_{t},R_{t-1},\ldots)$.
-An indirect implication of the variance risk ratio, $\eta=h_{t}^{\ast}/h_{t}$, being constant is that $h_{t+1}^{\ast}$ is also driven exclusively by lagged returns, and there is no way for derivative pricing to influence the dynamic properties $h_{t+1}^{\ast}$.
-However, once the model permits time-variation in $\eta$ is it possible for the information in derivative prices to influence $h_{t+1}^{\ast}$.
-We take advantage of this feature in our empirical implementation of the model.
+Third, the equity risk premium, $\lambda$, is constant, despite $\phi_{t}$ and $\xi_{t}$ being time-varying.
+This is an implication of the no-arbitrage condition, that ties the linear coefficient to $\lambda$, which is determined under the physical measure in the Heston-Nandi GARCH model.

-Second, the structure in Theorem \ref{thm:DynUnderQ} nests the Black-Scholes model as a special case.
-This classical model arises when $h_{t}$ and $\eta_{t}$ are constant with $\eta_{t}=1$, because the latter leads to the pricing kernel given by the power utility function, see \citet{Rubinstein1976}.
-When $\eta_{t}$ is time-varying we have time variation in the risk aversion parameters, which is similar to the habit formation models, see \citet{CampbellCochrane1999}.
+Fourth, an important reason for permitting $\eta_{t}$ to be time-varying is that it enables $h_{t}^{\ast}$ to incorporate information from derivative prices.
+In conventional GARCH models, the conditional variance depends only on lagged returns, such that $h_{t+1}\in\mathcal{F}_{t}^{R}$.
+A restrictive implication of a constant VRR is that it requires the two conditional variances to be proportional to each other.
+Consequently, $h_{t+1}^{\ast}$ is driven solely by lagged returns, leaving no room for derivative prices to influence its dynamic properties.
+Allowing $\eta$ to be time-varying eliminates this rigidity and enables the model to incorporate information from derivative prices into the dynamic model of $h_{t+1}^{\ast}$.
+We take advantage of this feature in our empirical implementation.

-Third, this framework can generate a variety of shapes of the pricing kernel.
-Based on the empirical estimates of the model, which we present in Section \ref{sec:Empirical-Analysis}, we can plot the shape of the pricing kernel for different levels of the variance risk ratio.
-From the empirical distribution of $\eta_{t}$, we set $\eta_{\mathrm{low}}=0.73$ and $\eta_{\mathrm{high}}=1.69$, which correspond to the 10\% and 90\% quantiles, respectively.
-The upper left panel of Figure \ref{fig:PricingKernels-Shape-NIC-Skew-Kurt} displays the shape of the estimated pricing kernel for cumulated returns over one month, when $\eta_{\mathrm{low}}=0.73$ and $\eta_{\mathrm{high}}=1.69$.
-The low value of $\eta$ produce an inverted $U$-shape similar to that observed during the years 2004 to 2007, whereas the high value of $\eta$ results in a shape with a pronounced $U$-shape.
+Fifth, the structure in Theorem \ref{thm:DynUnderQ} nests the CHNG model of \citet{ChristoffersenHestonJacobs2013} and the HNG model, which corresponds to $\eta_{t}=\eta$ and $\eta_{t}=1$, respectively.
+If $h_{t}$ is constant and $\eta_{t}=1$, then it leads to the pricing kernel given by the power utility function, see \citet{Rubinstein1976}.
+So the famous Black-Scholes model is also nested as the special case.
+Interestingly, when $\eta_{t}$ is time-varying, there is time variation in the risk aversion parameters, which is similar to the habit formation models, see \citet{CampbellCochrane1999}.